‘Maxim’ Model Lydia Farley Leaves Little To The Imagination In Latest Bikini Photos

-Lydia Farley has spent the summer sharing some enticing photos on Instagram in which she is wearing very little.
+Lydia Farley has spent the summer sharing some enticing photos on Instagram in which she wears very little.
 On Thursday, she updated her account with a post that did not leave much to the imagination.

 In the triple post, the brunette stunner stood outside near a wall.
 She wore a pair of pink string bikini bottoms and a black bikini top.
-Her entire body was on display but the thonged bottoms highlighted the model’s perfect booty.
+Her entire body was on display, but the thong bottoms highlighted the model’s perfect booty.
 The angles of each shot were slightly different, but all of them showed plenty of the model’s smooth skin.
 Farley’s natural beauty shined through a light application of makeup.
 She wore her dark hair down and accessorized the look with a pair of diamond earrings.

 In the first snap, Farley leaned against the wall and gave the camera a sultry look as she played with the bikini straps around her curvaceous hips.
 The second shot was more of a side angle, giving viewers a peek at her chest.
 With one elbow against the wall, Farley turned toward the camera, a pose that accentuated her slender waist and chiseled abs.
 In the third photo, Farley looked at something off camera with a smile on her face.